-4. Fast Message Handling
+Fast Message Handling

-In 1991, the J-Machine had the fastest interconnection network of any parallel machine in terms of start-up latency, throughput, and latency per hop [12].
+In 1991, the J-Machine had the fastest interconnection network of any parallel machine in terms of startup latency, throughput, and latency per hop [NWD93].
 Its performance was not surpassed until the announcement of the Cray T3D in October of 1993.
 The J-Machine's communication performance was due to a combination of a fast router, 3D packaging, and a streamlined network interface.
 Many ideas from the J-Machine network fabric have found their way into commercial machines including the Cray T3D and T3E and the Intel ASCI Red machine.

 The network interface of the MDP, by providing a SEND instruction to transmit messages and hardware message dispatch on reception, set the standard for user-level messaging performance.
-Other experimental machines have taken a similar approach [11, 6, 17].
-Software protocols have also evolved [16] to provide the same model of reactive messaging on stock hardware.
+Other experimental machines have taken a similar approach [NPA92, Kuskin94, Kod95].
+Software protocols have also evolved [vEicken92] to provide the same model of reactive messaging on stock hardware.